peter-w-hoffman/peter-w-hoffman.github.io/_projects/4_project.md

 ### What is [Triple II](https://get-triple.com/prototype)?

 **Triple II** is an ongoing project to design tools to tailer health insurance for the realities of gig work, such as variable income, fluctuating hours, and changing eligibility.
+Current health insurance isn't tailored to these realities; we're working to change that.

 ### Learn more